heini/puppet-wait-for/README.md

       waitfor           => true,
     }

-    # This is actually illegal because one of regex or exit_code has to be specified
+    # This is actually illegal because one of regex or exit_code has to be specified.
     # wait_for { 'echo abc':
     #   waitfor           => true,
     # }

-    # This is also illegal because only one of regex or exit_code can be specified
+    # This is also illegal because only one of regex or exit_code can be specified.
     # wait_for { 'echo xyz':
     #   regex             => 'whatever',
     #   exit_code         => 0,